 I have a technicians' certificate in electronics design (NZCS, physics / electronics) and have completed part of a degree in Electrical Engineering.

-I have been a Microsoft Partner from the start of the Partner Program, and have attended training programs in most of the Microsoft products I use.
+I have been a Microsoft Partner from the start of the Partner Program, and have continually updated myself as Microsoft's Enterprise systems have evolved and grown.
+When offered I have attended training programs in many of the Microsoft products I work with.

-I also gained certificates as Systems Administrator for SCO Unix and Database Administrator for UniVerse.
+In the 1990s I gained certificates as Systems Administrator for SCO Unix and Database Administrator for UniVerse.
+I am expert in D3 database as an administrator and also as a developer.

 I worked for DSIR (Department of Scientific and Industrial Research) and Solid State Electronics during the 1970s.
 Since then I have almost continuously been self employed in various businesses that have all involved development, and at times, research.
 Most of the projects I have taken on have been technically innovative and challenging.